Nannies do so much more than just watch kids - they shape young lives, keep everyone safe, and offer a steady hand when families need it most.

 Johnson Family, Albuquerque, NM (July 2015 - September 2023)

-• Arranged educational games, sports, and supervised homework.
+• Set up educational games, played sports, and kept homework on track.

 Child Care Provider